-§ 271-285 Requirements for new or substantially improved structures.
+§ 271-285.
+Requirements for new or substantially improved structures.

-- A. All new or substantially improved structures, ("Substantial Improvement" is defined in § 271-7.B Definitions), shall include the installation of a new sanitary system.
+- A. All new or substantially improved structures, ("Substantial Improvement" is defined in §271-7.B Definitions), shall include the installation of a new sanitary system.
 Existing systems may be utilized for new or substantially improved structures only if they conform to 10 NYCRR Appendix 75-A and the most current Nassau County Department of Health standards and were legally installed within the last 10 years. - B. When a Substantial Improvement addition or renovation requires professional certification of existing system.
 See Certification requirements as part of permit forms.
-A "substantially improved structure" is defined to mean the enlargement, replacement or alteration of any structure, the cost of which equals or exceeds 50% of the market value of the preexisting structure prior to the time of the improvements, as determined by the Building Inspector of the Incorporated Village of East Hills.

-§ 271-286 Conformance to required clearances and/or setbacks.
+§ 271-286.
+Conformance to required clearances and/or setbacks.